• Skip to primary navigation

 Advanced Provisioning Allowance (APA)

-APA is an upfront fund used to cover variable expenses such as:
+APA is an upfront fund used to cover variable expenses during the charter, such as:

 • Fuel